auth0/auth0-java/README.md

 The implementation is based on the [Management API Docs](https://auth0.com/docs/api/management/v2).

-Create a `ManagementAPI` instance by providing the domain from the [client dashboard](https://manage.auth0.com/#/clients) and a valid API Token.
+Create a `ManagementAPI` instance by providing the domain from the [Application dashboard](https://manage.auth0.com/#/applications) and a valid API Token.

 ```java
 ManagementAPI mgmt = new ManagementAPI("{YOUR_DOMAIN}", "{YOUR_API_TOKEN}");
 ```

-You can use the Authentication API to obtain a token for a previously authorized client:
+You can use the Authentication API to obtain a token for a previously authorized Application:

 ```java
 AuthAPI authAPI = new AuthAPI("{YOUR_DOMAIN}", "{YOUR_CLIENT_ID}", "{YOUR_CLIENT_SECRET}");